hleo1/Hack-MTASubwayDelayTracker/README.md

 To Run:
 npm i
+add a .env file that looks like:

+API_KEY = "{API-KEY}"

+Register and get an api-key at https://api.mta.info/#/signup

 node ./index.js

 Runs the instance of the service, keeps track of delays from MTA's api, updating every 30 seconds.
 Delay times should be in sync with https://new.mta.info/